Skip to content

 Excalibur Reading Order

 The Excalibur series was launched after the Fall of the Mutants event.
-But for more context about why Nightcrawler and Kitty Pryde were left aside at that point and didn’t fit anymore in the X-Men when they came back, you’ll need to take a look at the Mutant Massacre storyline.
+But for more context about why Nightcrawler and Kitty Pryde were left aside at that point and didn’t fit in the X-Men anymore when they came back, you’ll need to take a look at the Mutant Massacre storyline.

 As for Captain Britain, the brother of Betsy Braddock (Psylocke), a new Captain Britain Omnibus collects everything that predates the launch of Excalibur.
 For the minimum to know, the first volume of the Excalibur Epic Collection has an introduction to the character.
-If you’ll like to know more, see our Captain Britain Reading Order.
+If you’d like to know more, see our Captain Britain Reading Order.

-Excalibur Volume 1 (1988-1998)
+Excalibur Volume 1 (1988-1998): The Classic Run

-• Excalibur Omnibus vol. 1
+• Excalibur Omnibus Vol. 1

 Collects Excalibur Special Edition #1, Excalibur #1-34, Excalibur: Mojo Mayhem #1, Quasar #11, Thor #427-429, Material From Marvel Comics Presents #31-38.